 The loan was extended for a further 12 months to cover the 2012/13 season, in which Courtois once again impressed.
 He helped his loan side beat Chelsea in the Super Cup in Monaco and they competed with Barcelona and Real Madrid at the top of La Liga, eventually finishing third.
 Courtois and colleagues were however celebrating after the Spanish cup final.
 He made significant saves in a 2-1 win over Real in the Bernabeu.

 The same month he picked up the Ricardo Zamora award which is given to the goalkeeper in the Spanish Primera Liga with the best goals conceded per game ratio.
-He let in just 29 in 37 league matches and also set new club records for minutes without conceding at home and away.
+He let in just 30 in 37 league matches and also set new club records for minutes without conceding at home and away.
+By the end of his second season he had made 98 appearances in all competitions for Atletico.
+In June 2013 it was announced he is to spend a third season on loan at the Madrid club.

 At his previous club, Racing Genk, he was part of the team that won the 2010/11 Belgian League, the club's first championship in nine years.
 It was the young keeper's first season as a regular.
 The year before the club had finished 11th.